code-rush/givel-info/givel/README.md

   - Path: /api/v1/users/post
   - Method: **PUT**
   - Content-Type: application/json
-  - Data: content, post_id, post_key
+  - Data: content, id, key
   - Return: *200 OK* Status Code and message if post edited successfully.
   - Description: Edits post content.
 Once post is created, only the content is allowed to be edited.